Employment Opportunities

 Qualifications

 • High school diploma or equivalent.
-Completion of two or four-year college degree – particularly in an education- or art-related field preferred.
+Completion of two or four-year college degree – particularly in education or childhood development – preferred.

 Scroll to Top